What's the story with Cathy Sirvatka

 Turning the ship

 One thing I've had on my career list for a long time is to start my own podcast.
 I have always loved sharing knowledge with others and this is the perfect way to do it.
 And as a bonus, I get to learn too.
 I'm never done learning.
-I know there's a lot I don't know.
 In college I used to say, "the more I know, the more I know I don't know."
 Savvy?
-I just mean as I uncover more information, I can see how much I have yet to uncover.
+I just mean as I unearth more information, I can see how much I have yet to uncover.
 If you listen to my podcast, then you probably get what I'm saying.
-And even if you don't, I know you will benefit from all the knowledge and wisdom we will hear together from my guests.
+No matter what, I know you will benefit from all the knowledge and wisdom we will hear together from my guests.